danielabmartins/devops-24-25-1241902/CA1/README.md

 **Tags** will also play a very important part in the making of this project.
 They are used to mark specific points in the repository's history.
 These tags can, and will, be pushed to the remote repository to ensure everyone can understand the structure of this project.
-Using the following commands allow us to send add a tag to our project and then push it to the remote repository:
+The following commands allow us to send add a tag to our project and then push it to the remote repository:

 ~~~bash